olagodavid/blog-post/_posts/2016-06-30-Computer-Repair-at-Rutgers.md

 ---
+layout: post
-# Welcome to Computer Repair at Rutgers
+title: Welcome to Computer Repair at Rutgers
 ---
 Rutgers University Computer Repair Shop is a fee based service offered at Rutgers University.
 We have highly trained technicians that can repair virtually any warranty and non-warranty laptop, desktop, printer and iPhone.